kaan9700/CLLeMens/readme.md

     npm install
     ```

-3. Start the React development server:
+3. Run the React development server:
     ```bash
     npm run dev
     ```

 Both servers should now be running.
-Open your web browser and navigate to the respective URLs to use the application.
+Open your web browser and navigate to the respective URL to use the application.

-- The backend server runs on port 8000.
+- The backend server will run on Port 8000.
-- The frontend server runs on port 3000.
+- The frontend will run on Port 3000.